ranbureand/sitefolio/_projects/kuoni-annual-report-2011.markdown

     %}
 </div>

-The **table of content** of the annual report is spatially visualized through a **mind map** placed in a huge centrefold in the very first signature of the volume.
+The **table of content** of the annual report is spatially visualized through a **mind map** placed in a huge centrefold of the very first signature of the volume.
 The structure of the various chapters and subchapters is developed into sets of **nodes** arranged in growing concentric circles.

 Readers can immediately grasp and navigate the overall organization of the content by following the **connections** between nodes.